helloworldyuhaiyang/grpc-gateway/README.md

 # grpc-gateway
 ## description
 Implementing a grpc gateway based on traefik.
 There is no need for stub of proto files, just turn on reflection of GRPC server.
+We can update the proto files at any time, and the gateway will automatically update the GRPC's description.

 ## Run it
 ```shell